zaczap/bios201/Workshop2/README.md

 ```

 Then run the second-pass alignment inputting the junction files for **all
-16** samples.
+16 samples**.
 We'll also get STAR to output the number of reads mapping to
 each gene.
 ```
 # This collects the names of all the junction files from the first pass.